 When something does not work, it’s time for new guidelines, a new language, and refreshed “theology.”
 It’s all still just surface work.
 It all still demands that LGBTQ people not be allowed equal status to straight Christians.
 The opposite of homosexuality was heterosexuality (but that wasn’t happening), so, it became “holy-sexuality.”
 In flowed numerous books by gay, or same-sex attracted Christians, admitting they could not change their orientation but were indeed Christians.
 (Hill-Perry, Citlau, Yuan, Butterfield, Bennett, Coles, Cook) They entreated others to join them in God-mandate holy sexuality or life-long celibacy.
 Oh, how their 1960s forefathers in biblical counseling, who thought they, too spoke for God, would have scoffed at them.
 Imposed celibacy, ala the Catholic clergy?
 It was a trick of the devil!

 There is still the option to marry heterosexually (supported by Sprinkle, Kaltenbach, Yuan, Citlau, Dallas, Butterfield, Hill-Perry, Bennett, Black, and Brown).

 Since the 1940s, goalposts, requirements, and dictates kept changing.

 But here is the bottom line: a great moral injustice (the conservative Christian approach to changing or rejecting LGBTQ people) was the result of factual errors (mistranslated words, and viewing homosexuality as a mental illness, then a sin).

 What do we/you do with and about all this?
 It’s gotten pretty complicated.
 Do you ignore it, remain complicit, and carry on?

-The majority of conservative religious leaders certainly have ignored, remained complicit and carried on.
+Most conservative religious leaders certainly have ignored, remained complicit, and carried on.
 The authors whose books (including “A Change of Affection”) I have read and reviewed certainly have done the same.